Skip to Main Content

 Do your coordinators handle travel bookings?

-Yes, our coordinators manage all travel logistics including flights, hotels, ground transportation, and per diems.
-They coordinate arrivals and departures within Peru, handle last-minute changes, and ensure all travel documentation is complete.
+Yes, our coordinators manage all travel logistics — flights, hotels, ground transport, and per diems.
+They schedule arrivals and departures within Peru, handle last-minute changes, and keep every travel record complete.

 Do your coordinators speak English?

-Yes, our coordinators are fluent English and Spanish speakers with experience on international productions.
-They manage communication between your team and Peruvian vendors, PromPerú offices, and local authorities across all regions including remote Andean and Amazon locations.
+Yes, our coordinators speak fluent English and Spanish, with experience on global shoots.
+They handle communication between your team and Peruvian vendors, PromPerú offices, and local authorities across every region, including remote Andean and Amazon locations.

 ACT 04 — On Set